ak-tr/rpimon/README.md

 pip3 install pytemperature
 pip3 install psutil
 ```
-The other libraries that are used by this that are usually included with python are `sys, subprocess, traceback, psutil, os, traceback, json, tempfile, time, datetime`
+The other libraries that are used by this that are usually included with python are `sys, subprocess, traceback, os, traceback, json, tempfile, time, datetime`

 Before you run the main script `display.py` , you must run the two scripts in the `data_getters` folder at least once.